ADGEfficiency/teaching-monolith/linear-programming/README.md

 - being able to link variables to each other (without multiplying them together),
 - transforming non-linear constraints/objective functions into linear constraints,
 - knowing the tricks that are needed for your particular business problem (I've discovered most of mine from 1990's energy engineering papers),
-- google `linear programming tricks` if you are interested.
+- google `linear programming tricks` if you are interested in seeing the kinds of patterns commonly used.

 The mathematics of linear programming solvers is not covered here - if you are interested, the [Simplex Method](https://en.wikipedia.org/wiki/Simplex_algorithm) is a good place to start.

-It is perhaps interesting to note that Simplex is iterative :)
+One interesting feature of the Simplex algorithm (and probably many other linear solvers) is that they are iterative.

 ## What is linear programming?